oSoWoSo/disroot-howto/pages/02.nextcloud/01.introduction/docs.md

 And so:

-  - **Private** - You are the only person that can see the information
+  - **Private** - You are the only person that can see this information
-  - **Local** - means this information will be viewable by other disroot accounts (only if they know your username)
+  - **Local** - means this information will be view able by other disroot accounts (only if they know your username)
   - **Contacts** - means pretty much the same as Local but with the addition to have this information shared when sharing data with users on other nextcloud instances
   - **Public** - means the data will be sent to global address book (it can be viewed by anyone)

-You should pay extra attention when filling up this information (which is optional) and decide how much information about your self you want to reveal to the world
+You should pay extra attention when filling up this information *(which is optional)* and decide how much information about yourself you want to reveal to the world

 ## Groups and language
-Below you can see to which **groups** you belong to if any (by default disroot accounts are not associated with any group), and you can change your preferred language.
+Below you can see to which **groups** you belong to (if any).
+By default disroot accounts are not associated with any group.
+You you can also change your preferred language.

 ## Sessions
 Here you can see how many devices are currently connected to your account.
-If you see devices connected to your account that shouldn't be connected, it might mean your account has been compromised and you should proceed to change your password. *(Keep in mind every browser, mobile, computer etc. will be shown as separate device each time you change your network for example, so do not freak out at first, and really double check everything, before you go full on paranoid mode)*.
+If you see devices connected to your account that shouldn't be listed, it might mean your account has been compromised and you should proceed to change your password. *(Keep in mind every browser, mobile, computer etc. will be shown as separate device each time you change your network for example, so do not freak out at first, and really double check everything, before you go full on paranoid mode)*.

 ## Activity
 In activity section you can decide how you want to be informed about events going on on your cloud.
-You can choose between getting mail notification and / or being notified in the Activity stream (link that part of tutor) or even choose not to get notified at all.
-You can decide to have your email notifications sent to you on: Hourly, Daily or weekly basis.
+You can choose between getting mail notification and / or being notified in the Activity stream, or even choose not to get notified at all.
+You can decide to have your email notifications sent to you on: **Hourly**, **Daily** or **weekly** basis.

 ![](personal_activity.png)

 ## Basic encryption module
 Here you can decide whether or not an administrator will be able to recover your files in case you loose your password.
 This option is disabled by default as it enables admins of disroot to decrypt and view your files. **Enabling this option after your password was lost will not recover your files!** You need to make this decision beforehand. **We strongly encourage you to never loose your password in the first place and keep it stored safe.** This is the best way to keep your files and your account safe.
+We really don't want to have access to it.

 ![](personal_encryption1.png)

 ## Federated cloud
 What is federated cloud?
 Just like emails that can be send between users on different servers (gmail, riseup, disroot etc) also nextcloud gives you opportunity to share files, contacts, calendars etc. with people outside of disroot that also use similar cloud solution (owncloud and / or nextcloud).
 This gives the freedom to the users to use platform of their choice while being able to collaborate with each other.
-In this section you can see your federation ID, you can share it with others by just sending a link or via predefined platforms (to which you can add your preferred ones that are not included).
+In this section you can see your federation ID.
+You can share it with others by just sending a link or via predefined platforms (to which you can add your preferred ones that are not included of course).

 ![](personal_federated.png)